philfung/philfung/README.md

 - early engineer at Meta, focussing on infra, mobile apps and growth.
-- founder at Kit.com (at-home blood testing, acquired by Roman) and co-founder at Operator (AI chatbot, acquired by Shoppo)
+- founder at Kit.com (at-home blood testing, acquired by Roman) and co-founder at Operator (AI chatbot, acquired by Shoppo, Apple IOS app of the month)
 - interested in engineering, robotics, and AI.
 <!---
 philfung/philfung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.